lucky123485/postgreSQL/README.md

  helloworldhi
 (1 row)
 ```
-**Length:"**Length" is a function in programming and databases that returns the number of characters in a string or the number of elements in a collection, providing the size or length of the data.
+**Length**:Length" is a function in programming and databases that returns the number of characters in a string or the number of elements in a collection, providing the size or length of the data.
 ```
  select length('hello');
 ```